backendeveloper/livesoccerscore-ntvspor/README.md

 # livesoccerscore-ntvspor
-A nodejs implemented project that periodically gets soccer score json data from ntvspor.net and displays in a static page it via socket.io.
+A nodejs implemented project that periodically gets daily soccer live scores and results data from ntvspor.net and displays in a static page it via socket.io.
 ## Running the example

     $ npm install